-Bill Henson could be a latter-day Actaeon, the hapless deer-hunter, metamorphosed into a stag and then killed by his own hounds for spying on the nude goddess Diana at her bath.
-Although surreptitious watching or staring at others is an ancient topos in cultural history it is still fraught with danger and taboo especially where nudity is involved.
+Bill Henson could be a latter-day Actaeon, the hapless deer-hunter metamorphosed into a stag and then killed by his own hounds for spying on the nude goddess Diana at her bath.
+Although surreptitious, watching or staring at others is an ancient topos in cultural history it is still fraught with danger and taboo especially where nudity is involved.
 Even today it is considered rude to stare.

 Since the Renaissance both church and state have punished visual art, using it as a scapegoat for their failure to control community sexuality.
 By 1600 the Council of Trent had been set up to redress the Roman Catholic Church’s reputation for licentiousness and corruption.
 Consequently churches were forbidden to install paintings containing images of nudity.
 More than three centuries later President Reagan’s concern over the erosion of US “family values” led to the Meese Commission on Pornography 1985-86.
 The inquiry resulted in the withdrawal of state funding to artists, a significant number of them homosexual or feminist, whose art contained images of nudity and was allegedly pornographic.
-Punishment was thus centered not only on sexuality but also and especially on minority sexualities and specifically on visual art and the explicitness of the visual image per se.
+Punishment was thus centered not only on sexuality but also and especially on minority sexualities and specifically on visual art and the explicitness of the visual image.
 The disproportionate punishment distracted public attention from serious dangers to the nation such as its involvement in foreign wars.

 The former Australian Prime Minister Kevin Rudd’s declaration in 2008 that Henson’s nude photograph of a thirteen-year-old girl was “revolting” is a local twenty-first century example of a government leader’s misleading condemnation of visual art.
 Rudd’s intervention occasioned a raid on Roslyn Oxley9 Gallery by the New South Wales Police, diverting attention intentionally or not from a greater social problem troubling his government: its failure to prevent access to child pornography on the internet.
 Since the Howard government spent millions of dollars developing pornography “filters”, which in the end did not work, the Rudd government, and now the Gillard government, have failed to provide an alternative solution.
-The fact that Rudd seized the opportunity personally to pillory Henson cannot be divorced from this highly charged political context.
+The fact that Rudd seized the opportunity to pillory Henson cannot be divorced from this highly charged political context.

 Paedophilia is now the bogeyman of the age.
 With the rapid increase in new electronic delivery systems pornographic images of children circulate virtually undetected to covert paedophile rings around the world.
-The elusiveness of this traffic in illicit material underlines the fact that the greatest possessors of power are no longer governments but multi-national corporations whose wealth is hidden.
+The elusiveness of this traffic in illicit material underlines the fact that the greatest possessors of power are no longer governments but multinational corporations whose wealth is hidden.
 As Gilles Deleuze put it “The operation of markets is now the instrument of social control and forms the impudent breed of our masters.”
 A massive global appetite for pornography has fuelled the development of all new visual technologies—video, cable television and now the internet.
-In 1990 the Rupert Murdoch—controlled BskyB supplied satellite dishes across Britain and although initially the take-up was small and the enterprise ran at a loss, it boomed in 1993 when hard-core porn from other EU countries was allowed broadcasting access into Britain.
-Anxious to profit by the latest technological invention that might secure the largest market, big media corporations fiercely vie with one another to buy or gain exclusive access to it.
+In 1990 the Rupert Murdoch—controlled BskyB supplied satellite dishes across teh UK and although initially the take-up was small and the enterprise ran at a loss, it boomed in 1993 when hard-core porn from other EU countries was allowed broadcasting access into Britain.
+Anxious to profit by the latest technological invention that might secure the largest market, big media corporations fiercely vie with one another to buy or gain exclusive access.